 Lines 1 and 2 of the top register record the expression of Senusret’s wish that the gods, Min-Hor the Strong, Osiris, Geb and the Divine Ennead of Abydos will make offerings for him in a 1000 portions, each of the commonest commodities.
 Line 3 is an ‘appeal to the living’ in which Senusret hails passers by, appeals to their piety and makes a request for offerings.
 The four vertical lines of hieroglyphs within the bottom register are read left to right.
 The first line is a continuation of the 5th line of the top register (reads: Senusret the justified).
 The next three lines serve as a caption for the scene and read: “Senusret the justified, the vizier’s reporter, adoring Min-Hor the strong during his processions”.

-The object was damaged in a fire in World War Two and cleaned using laser technology in 2008.
+The object was damaged in a fire in World War Two and laser cleaned in 2008.